-Do not work on or near the fan with the engine running.
+DO NOT work on or near the fan with the engine running.
 Anyone near the engine fan when it turns on could be injured.
 If it is set at MANUAL, the fan will turn on any time the ignition key switch is turned to the ON position.
 In AUTO, it could engage suddenly without warning.
-Before turning on the ignition or switching from AUTO to MANUAL, be sure no workers are near the fan.
+Before turning on the ignition or switching from AUTO to MAN-UAL, be sure no workers are near the fan.
 Failure to comply may result in death or personal injury.

-Your truck may be equipped with an On/Off or Viscous Fan Drive.
 Follow these guidelines to check your engine fan:

-- Check the fan bearings for fan hub bearing looseness, loss of lubricant and any abnormal conditions.
-(For example, fan belt misaligned or excessive wear/damage.)
-Before starting the engine and with the engine off, look and feel for looseness in the fan hub. - With the engine idling and the hood open, stand at the front of the vehicle.
+- With the engine shut off, check the fan hub bearings for looseness, loss of lubricant, and any abnormal conditions (e.g. fan belt misaligned or excessive wear/damage, etc.). - With the engine idling and the hood open, stand at the front of the vehicle.
 Listen for any noises coming from the fan hub.
-Bearings that have lost lubricant, and are dry, will typically emit a squeal or a growl when the engine is at operating temperature and the fan clutch is engaged.
+Bearings that have lost lubricant and are dry will typically emit a squeal or a growl when the engine is at operating temperature and the fan clutch is engaged.
 If noise is detected, have the fan bearings inspected by an authorized dealership.